-- 1. An academic plan is created at the time the student is initially enrolled at Howard Payne University based on the area of interest expressed on his/her application.
+- An academic plan is created at the time the student is initially enrolled at Howard Payne University based on the area of interest expressed on his/her application.
 The academic plan is available for viewing and monitoring on the HPU Gateway.
 The student is ultimately responsible for the accuracy of the academic plan as specified in the catalog. - 2.
 Graduate program students are required to apply for graduation after 18 hours. - 3.
 Maintain an overall grade point average of 3.00 or better.
 Students must earn a grade of C or higher in all graduate courses - 4.
 Complete a minimum of 30 semester hours [MBA], 30 semester hours [MED], or 42 semester hours [MAYFM or MATM].
 Depending on a student's academic background and course load, the average master's degree program at Howard Payne takes two (2) years to complete. - 5.
-Take a minimum number of graduate hours from Howard Payne University: - Master of Arts in Theology and Ministry......30 hours - Master of Arts in Youth and Family Ministry......30 hours - Master of Business Administration24 hours - Master of Education in Sport and Wellness Leadership 24 hours - 6.
+Take a minimum number of graduate hours from Howard Payne University:

+- Master of Arts in Youth and Family Ministry 30 hours

+- Master of Education in Sport and Wellness Leadership ...
+24 hours - 6.
 Order diploma by October 1 for December graduates, February 1 for May graduates, and April 1 for August graduates. - 7.
 Student account must be paid in full before graduating or participating in graduation ceremonies, including all applicable fees. - 8.
 Student must attend commencement unless officially excused.
 A written request to graduate "in absentia" must be submitted to the Office of the Registrar.